aruba/central-python-workflows/streaming-api-client/README.md

 This sample python script acts as a WebSocket client for Aruba Central streaming API and packs some useful features for reference and trying out streaming api.
 This script is NOT a production quality script and should be used with your discretion.
 Take additional care to store the WebSocket key securely.

-### Script Features:
-- Option to subscribe data streams for multiple customers
-- Option to subscribe to multiple streaming topics for each customer
-- Validate the Secure WebSocket Key.
-When connection is made for the first time,
-    - If the provided key is expired, the script obtains the working WebSocket key from Aruba Central via REST API.
-    - Updates the input JSON file with working key.
-Next time when the script is executed, you would have most recent key.
-- Decode data streams received in google protobuf format and convert it to python dictionary.
-- Provide structure for data transport/export to external apps/storage device.
-User need to implement the transport/storage logic based on their requirement.

-Please Note: This sample script does not attempt to retry when the WebSocket connection is broken in-between data streaming.
-Validation of WebSocket Key only occurs during initial connection.

 ### Data Format

 Data from Aruba Central will be in Google Protocol Buffer format.
 Most current proto files can be downloaded from the Aruba Central's Streaming API Page.
 Since the python programming language is used, the python based Google Proto Compiler was used to compile "*.proto" files to "*_pb2.py" files.
 [Link to compiled pb2 files in ubuntu X64 machine](/streaming-api-client/proto).